 refer to this as a “succinct description”.
 Motivated by this idea, we discover interesting patterns by exploring many potential target sets, and ranking them based on their description cost, as we describe below.

 We consider clauses Sj with NUMj≤k, i.e., all possible clauses of length at most k, as potential target sets.
-Solve the MinDesc and MinApproxDesc problems for a target set T=Sj; note that we will only consider representations from the set Ck-j for such a clause Sj.
+Solve the MinApproxDesc problem for a target set T=Sj; note that we will only consider representations from the set Ck-j for such a clause Sj.

 The potential target sets are partitioned into the following classes: